I tried importing a Tableau .twbx file using the /importBI command in Databricks AI/BI Dashboard

 .pbit Power BI Template

-This time I'll verify with a .twbx file. .twbx is the Tableau Packaged Workbook format, a package containing the workbook definition (.twb) along with extracted data and related files.
+This time I'll verify with a .twbx file. .twbx is the Tableau Packaged Workbook format, a package that bundles the workbook definition (.twb) with extracted data and related files.
 Downloads from Tableau Cloud are often obtained in .twbx format, which is also directly supported by /importBI.
-It is well suited for scenarios where you migrate and reconstruct existing BI assets while mapping them to tables and views on Unity Catalog prepared on the Databricks side.
+It is suitable for scenarios where you migrate and reconstruct existing BI assets while mapping them to tables and views on Unity Catalog prepared on the Databricks side.

 Prerequisites